Katherine Smith Elementary School

 At Katherine Smith Elementary, we prepare each student to think, learn, work, communicate, collaborate, and contribute effectively now and throughout his or her life.

-- We believe children can learn at high levels, regardless of their race, socioeconomic background, language, or family situation.
+- We believe all children can learn at high levels, regardless of their race, socioeconomic background, language, or family situation.

 - We want our school to be a safe, healthy, supportive, and nurturing environment for the whole community.

 - We believe in a cooperative and distributed leadership.

 - We are reflective, collaborative, and innovative with our practice.

 - We are all willing to take risks to solve any challenge.

 - We want active engagement in deeper learning experiences through project based learning in order to develop students into thinkers, learners, workers, communicators, collaborators, and contributors.

 - We want all students to demonstrate and apply foundational mastery in reading, writing, and mathematics.